Thursday, September 9th, 2010

 (7).
 Eady Wadlow (birth date ?) – nothing further known.

-* from The Douglas Register, edited by W. Mac Jones, 1928, "Being a detailed record of Births, Marriages and Deaths together with other interesting notes, as kept by the Rev. William Douglas, from 1750 to 1797.
+* Above source is from The Douglas Register, edited by W. Mac Jones, 1928, "Being a detailed record of Births, Marriages and Deaths together with other interesting notes, as kept by the Rev. William Douglas, from 1750 to 1797.
 Rev. William Douglas was minister for the St. James Northam Parish in Goochland County, Virginia from 12 October 1750 to 5 September 1777.
 Douglas reported that St. James Northam Parish had no (surviving) parish register before the time that he took charge.

-(E).
-Other Early Wadlow/Wadleys in Virginia (before 1725)
+(IV).
+Other Early Wadlow/Wadleys in Virginia before 1700

 Accomack County, Virginia